thei0n/config/README.md

 ## Notes

-In order for nvim to work properly packer must be installed.
+* In order for nvim to work properly packer must be installed.
+* For some reason there must be nvim/lua/{init.lua,mason.lua} files for lsp to work properly, but I have no idea why